Why Forensic Peer Support Programs are needed:

 • Approximately 1.9 million persons with serious mental illness enter U.S. jails annually; many continue to cycle repeatedly through the criminal justice system.

-• The numbers of people returning home each year from prisons is estimated at 700,000, and justice-involved persons with psychiatric illnesses and addiction disorders face daunting barriers to recovery and reintegration.
+• The number of people returning home each year from prisons is estimated at 700,000, and justice-involved persons with psychiatric illnesses and addiction disorders face daunting barriers to recovery and reintegration.

 • Forensic Peer Specialists are persons with lived experiences, past or present of mental illness and/or co-occurring disorders, and criminal justice involvement helping those with similar histories.
 Peer Support is getting help from someone who has been there.
-People with similar experiences may be able to listen, give hope and guidance toward recovery in a way that is different, but just as valuable as other services.
+People with similar experiences may be able to listen and give hope and guidance toward recovery in a different way but just as valuable as other services.